ringcentral/ringcentral-embeddable/docs/integration/call-widget.md

 ### Understanding the request flow

 When a user opens your call widget, the Embeddable framework sends a message to your app requesting page data in JSON format.
-The widget page is rendered using the [JSON Schema Form library](https://rjsf-team.github.io/react-jsonschema-form), allowing for dynamic and customizable UI layouts.
+The widget page is rendered using the [JSON schema page library](https://ringcentral.github.io/ringcentral-embeddable/jsonschema-page/?path=/docs/readme--docs), allowing for dynamic and customizable UI layouts.

 !!! note "JSON Schema reference"
     Learn how to define custom widget pages with JSON schema in the [JSON schema page document](https://ringcentral.github.io/ringcentral-embeddable/jsonschema-page/?path=/docs/readme--docs).